alex-karev/dwm/README.md

 * Compositor integration - Restart compositor with different arguments depending on gaps
 * Cut bar title - Cuts bar title to fit specified width
 * Movefullscreen - fullscreen windows can be moved to another monitor
+* Improved cursorwarp - works even when there are no windows on another monitor